Bertil Dillner

-Bertil Dillner (12 May 1923 in Lit Jämtland, Sweden – 9 May 2015 in Linköping) was a Swedish aeronautical engineer and aerodynamic expert.
+Bertil Dillner (12 May 1923 in Lit Jämtland, Sweden – 9 May 2015 in Linköping) was a Swedish-American aeronautical engineer and aerodynamic expert.
 He was significant in the development of delta wing aerodynamics and supersonic flight concepts.
 Dillner served for many years as manager of Boeing engineering design offices.

 Biography

 FFA

 After graduation 1949, as Master of Science engineer in aeronautics at KTH Royal Institute of Technology, Stockholm Sweden he worked at the FFA, the Swedish National Aeronautical Research Institute.

 Saab

 From 1954 to 1967 at Saab AB, he participated in the aerodynamic core of the projects for Saab 35 Draken and Saab 37 Viggen, both cutting-edge technology during the Cold War and the Nuclear arms race.
 He worked under Erik Bratt and Tore Gullstrand, in the Saab design team with Hermann Behrbohm, Olof Ljungström and Einar Bergström.

 In the shadow of the Cold War and the nuclear arms race the client, the Swedish Air Force's desire in the 1950s to the 1970s (the Defence Act of 1958) was to be able to swiftly attack strategic nuclear weapons-bombers such as Tupolev Tu-16 before they reached their targets.
 This with really fast supersonic-delta wing-fighter aircraft such as Saab 35 Draken, where speed and preparedness were the key factors.
 The Swedish Air Force's need were also landing operation-defenses over the surrounding seas with attack aircraft as well as ultra-fast reconnaissance aircraft planes such as the Saab 37 Viggen.
 Economy and materials engineering for friction heat of the atmosphere set the limit for speed.
 This generated large orders to build a very large air force and resources for development.

 Dillner and Hermann Behrbohm made significant efforts in the design of Saab 37 Viggen, and in particular the design and tests of the canard-wing construction.